cardstack/cardstack-documentation/guides/release/deep-dives/hub-dependencies.md

 This will start a PostgreSQL database on port 5432 on your local system.

-### Geth

-The Cardstack Hub uses [Geth](https://github.com/ethereum/go-ethereum/wiki/geth) as the interface to Ethereum.
-Geth is a Go implementation of an Ethereum client, and probably the most popular Ethereum client used today.

-The simplest way to setup [Geth is to use Docker](https://hub.docker.com/r/ethereum/client-go/).
-To run Geth, we’ll first setup a folder on your local machine to act as a filesystem volume for Docker.This allows your downloaded Ethereum blocks to persist between Docker container restarts.

-`mkdir ~/ethereum`

-Now we can start Geth using Docker, and tell Docker that we want to use `~/ethereum` as the filesystem volume.

-In this example, we’ll be attaching to the Rinkeby test network.
-Note that when you provide the path to your volume, you’ll need to use the absolute path.
-On my machine, `~/ethereum` resolves to `/Users/hassan/ethereum`.

-`docker run -d --name ethereum-node -v /Users/hassan/ethereum:/root -p 8545:8545 -p 8546:8546 -p 30303:30303 ethereum/client-go:stable --rinkeby --rpc --rpcapi eth,net,web3 --rpcaddr 0.0.0.0 --ws --wsaddr 0.0.0.0 --wsorigins '*' --wsapi eth,net,web3 --cache 4096`

-One item to point out: we are turning on both the RPC interface on port 8545 and the WebSocket interface on port 8546.
-The Cardstack Hub uses the WebSocket interface of Geth in order to index content from Ethereum.

-Geth will now start downloading blocks from the Rinkeby network.
-Depending on your internet connection this may take a couple hours.
-You can then use the following command to keep track of the downloading process:

-`docker logs -f ethereum-node`

-Until Geth has caught up to the latest block, it won’t respond to clients.
-So you’ll need to wait for Geth to download its blocks.
-From the Geth logs you can keep track of the block number that is being downloaded and compare it to the latest block on Rinkeby [here](https://www.rinkeby.io/#stats).
-Once Geth has caught up, it will be ready to use.

-In order to make life easier for AWS deployments, we have actually created a Terraform module to deploy a Geth node into AWS.
-If you are interested, you can find the Terraform module [here](https://registry.terraform.io/modules/cardstack/ethereum-node/aws/).

 ### Node.js

 The Cardstack Hub server is written in Node.js.